ElemeFE/element/examples/docs/en-US/message-box.md

 :::

-### Submit content
+### Prompt

-The dailog that triggered when user operates, it will interrupts the user operation and prompts the user to carry on the input.
+Prompt is used when user input is required.

-:::demo Call `$prompt` method to open message prompt, it simulates the System's `prompt`.
-You can use `inputPattern` attribute to specifies your own match pattern, or use `inputValidator` to specifies the check function, the return value type of the function can be `Boolean` or `String`, `false` as `Boolean` or value as `String` indicates that the check has not passed, and value as `String` is the same to the definition of `inputErrorMessage` attribute.
-In addition, You can define the placeholder of the input box with `inputPlaceholder` attribute.
+:::demo Call `$prompt` method to open a prompt, and it simulates the system's `prompt`.
+You can use `inputPattern` parameter to specify your own RegExp pattern.
+Use `inputValidator` to specify validation method, and it should return `Boolean` or `String`.
+Returning `false` or `String` means the validation has failed, and the string returned will be used as the `inputErrorMessage`.
+In addition, you can customize the placeholder of the input box with `inputPlaceholder` parameter.

 ```html
 <template>